Qrucial/Mycelium/README.md

 # Mycelium &middot; [![GitHub license](https://img.shields.io/badge/license-GPL3%2FApache2-blue)](https://github.com/Qrucial/mycelium/blob/main/LICENSE)
-Mycelium | Making "decentralized" blockchain projects actually decentralized.
+Making "decentralized" blockchain projects actually decentralized.
+Currently implementing the solutions: for Polkadot and Ethereum.

 ### Assumption
-Crypto project with decentralization as one of the core principle.
+Cryptocurrency project with decentralization as one of the core principle.

 ### Problem
 The existence of (SPoF) single point of failures.